DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

 As you know it from other environments our application shall support responsive layout so we will avoid pixel based statements.
 A key are containers that allow to layout their child components based on relative a measurement such as a percentage.
 Container layout their children either horizontally or vertically and can be nested.
 We already implemented the first container for you that uses the expressions `Parent.Width` and `Parent.Height` to occupy all space of the screen.
 The screenshot below shows the starting point.
 As you can see there is a gap in the sense that the main content is missing:
 <br><img src="./images/wiz_layout_start_point.png" /><br>

-Let's now implement the content for which we need an additional container (to block the bulk of the screen) and the child controls (EditForm and Button).
+To implement the content we need first an additional container.
+We it to group the form and the submit button.
+They are comparable to a `div`element in HTML.
 We will start with the vertical container for the content.
 Adding controls always follows the same pattern which is as follows:
 * Select the parent control `WizardStepImpHdrLayout` on the canvas or in the tree on the left-hand side
 * Add the control `Vertical container` from the list under `+Insert`